-This easy healthy fish pie makes for an excellent weekday family dinner for 4 and can be on the table in just one hour.
+Easy fish pie makes for an excellent healthy weekday family dinner for 4.
+On the table in just one hour.
 It’s packed full of protein and each tasty serving comes in at less than 400 calories!

-Fish isn’t always cheap but this easy fish pie is a great way of making fish go a bit further.
+Folks, I know that fish isn’t always cheap.
+But this delicious easy fish pie is a great way of making fish go a bit further!

 For variety you could try substituting different types of fish, all of which are good sources of vitamins A and D, or maybe even try prawns too.

 You could also change the mash topping to my other favourite mash toping, caper mash!